This blog takes me deep into thought and I wonder about even publishing, but to heal I must see the reality of my world.

 ‘Why would you just stand there and watch me die?’

 ‘Do you understand what happened and just how serious, almost deadly, these grievous attacks became?
-Believe me, Mona and/or Malcolm committed or silenced me in servitude and protecting my personal terrorist?’
+Can you comprehend the servitude and silence of a child who has no choice but to protect their personal terrorist?’

 Was I really that transparent that you didn’t notice me at all?
 Seems a bit funny to me since the P. E. teachers and kids would not only avoid any and all physical contact with me, but you made sure to shame me in front of the others.
 You stared at my filthy unwashed uniform filled with the stench of my unwashed body.
 You glared at the scabs and flesh eating sores that covered my arms and legs.
 The girls who I changed clothes with in the gym locker room for six years stared and whispered about the rumors and bruises that often cover my young body.
 These are my memories of you and I cannot erase my reality.